Vaccinations & Titre Testing

 Canine leptospirosis is a serious disease risk in some areas and can cause high death rates.
 It is spread by the urine of rats and is usually transmitted to dogs by contaminated food and water, or by rat bites.

-There’s an increased risk where high rat populations exist such as rubbish dumps or green sugar cane cutting areas.
+There’s an increased risk where high rat populations exist.
 Incidence can also increase after long periods of wet weather, when rat populations are forced to move or concentrate.
 Leptospirosis is an animal disease that can be passed to humans who may then suffer a persisting “flu like” illness.